Azure/azure-functions-sql-extension/README.md

 ## Introduction ##

 This repository contains extension code for SQL Server input and output bindings as well as a getting started guide and samples of how to use them.
 The getting started guide details how to setup your environment and provides a basic tutorial.
 A high level explanation of each binding is provided below.
 More in depth descriptions of each binding are in their respective sample sections.
 The trigger binding is currently not complete.
-However, if you would like to try it out and learn more about its current state, feel free to do so in the TriggerREADME.
+However, if you would like to try it out and learn more about its current state, feel free to do so in the triggerREADME.

 - **input binding**: takes a SQL query to run on a provided table and returns the output of the query.
 - **output binding**: takes a list of rows and upserts them into the user table (i.e. If a row doesn't already exist, it is added.
 If it does, it is updated).